ratify-project/ratify/README.md

 ```

 ### Verify a Graph of Supply Chain Content

-To get started with ```Ratify```, the basic steps involve
+To get started with `ratify`, follow the step below.

 - Create a graph of Supply Chain Content
-- Discover the graph using ```ratify```
+- Discover the graph using `ratify`
-- Verify the graph using ```ratify```
+- Verify the graph using `ratify`

 This section outlines instructions for each of the above steps.

 #### **Create a graph of Supply Chain Content**

 A graph of supply chain content can be created with different tools that can manage individual supply chain objects within the graph.
-For this quick start, the steps outlined in [Notary V2 project] (https://deploy-preview-48--notarydev.netlify.app/blog/2021/announcing-notation-alpha1/) will be used to create a sample graph with [```notation```](https://github.com/notaryproject/notation) and [```oras```](https://github.com/oras-project/oras/releases/tag/v0.2.1-alpha.1) CLI.
+For this quick start, the steps outlined in [Notary V2 project] (https://notaryproject.dev/blog/2021/announcing-notation-alpha1/) will be used to create a sample graph with [`notation`](https://github.com/notaryproject/notation) and [`ORAS`](https://github.com/oras-project/oras/releases/tag/v0.2.1-alpha.1) CLI.

 - Run a local instance of the [CNCF Distribution Registry](https://github.com/oras-project/distribution), with [ORAS Artifacts](https://github.com/oras-project/artifacts-spec/blob/main/artifact-manifest.md) support.